Government to control 53 informal borders in Western Zone

 "The issue of borders is cross-cutting so I will consult with other ministries to find solutions to this issue as the presence of informal borders is also causing the country to lose revenue," emphasized Prof. Shemdoe.

 Prof. Shemdoe also thanked government authorities in Kigoma Region for the support they provide to government institutions in the region and has called on all other institutions under the ministry to also collaborate with the authorities in the region for efficiency.

 "It is my belief that the opening of the TBS office in Kigoma will be a catalyst for development in the Western Zone," explained Prof. Shemdoe.

 Prof. Shemdoe commended TBS for opening the office in Kigoma hence making the number of offices under the Ministry of Industry and Trade in Kigoma to be three which are Small Industries Development Organization (SIDO) and the Weights and Measures Agency (WMA).

-The launch of the Western Zone office makes TBS to have six (6) regional offices which includes; Lake Zone (Mwanza, Kagera, Shinyanga, Geita and Simiyu), North (Arusha, Kilimanjaro, Manyara and Tanga), Central (Dodoma, Singida and Tabora), South (Mtwara, Lindi and Ruvuma).
+The launch of the Western Region office makes TBS to have six (6) zonal offices which includes; Lake Zone (Mwanza, Kagera, Shinyanga, Geita, Mara and Simiyu), Northern Zone (Arusha, Kilimanjaro, Manyara and Tanga), Central Zone (Dodoma, Singida and Tabora), Southern Zone (Mtwara, Lindi and Ruvuma) and Southern Highlands Zone (Mbeya, Iringa, Songwe and Njombe).
 Head office in Dar es Salaam also operates in the Eastern regions of Dar es Salaam, the Coast and Morogoro.